Legacy Act has retraumatised Troubles victims, legal challenge hears

 The barrister said Mrs Dillon’s grief in losing her husband was as raw today as the night he was killed.

-Her affidavit said that suspected perpetrators “can safely sleep at night knowing they will never be held accountable” as long as the Legacy Act exists.
+Her testimony said that suspected perpetrators “can safely sleep at night knowing they will never be held accountable” as long as the Legacy Act exists.

 Mr Larkin said the Troubles had left an “enormous collective pain”.